 As defined in Wis.
 Stat. s.
-154.17 (2) (exit DHS), a do-not-resuscitate order directs emergency medical technicians, first responders and emergency health care facilities personnel not to attempt cardiopulmonary resuscitation on the person for whom the order is issued if that person suffers cardiac or respiratory arrest.
+154.17 (2), a do-not-resuscitate order directs emergency medical technicians, first responders and emergency health care facilities personnel not to attempt cardiopulmonary resuscitation on the person for whom the order is issued if that person suffers cardiac or respiratory arrest.
 The purpose of a do-not-resuscitate order is to ensure that medical care provided in the emergency department and out-of-hospital settings is consistent with the patient's desire and the attending physician's authorization.

 There are two types of Do Not Resuscitate (DNR) bracelets available to identify a person with a valid DNR order.
 One is a plastic ID bracelet, which looks like a hospital identification band and is free.
 The other is a metal bracelet, which is available from MedicAlert© for a fee.
 Both have been used in Wisconsin since 1995 and require a completed Do Not Resuscitate form DPH F-44763 (PDF, 154 KB) to be completed by the physician.

 The plastic Do Not Resuscitate Bracelet is free of charge and should be obtained directly from the physician.
 With the hospital-type bracelet, the physician signs an official insert containing the preprinted logo of the State of Wisconsin.
 The insert must include the physician's name, business telephone number and signature.
 Please note that the Department of Health Services does not supply the plastic bracelets, and there is no selected vendor.
 Each facility can use any vendor the facility chooses.

 Per Wisconsin Statute ch.
 154, Medic Alert® is the only State of Wisconsin authorized vendor for a permanent-type metal bracelet.
 The metal bracelet (from MedicAlert®) displays the internationally recognized symbol Staff of Aesculapius on the front and the words Wisconsin-Do-Not-Resuscitate-EMS and the qualified patient's first and last names engraved on the back.
 There is room on the back of the bracelet, additional health concerns may be added.
 The metal DNR bracelet is purchased for a cost, through StickyJ® Medical ID (PDF, 1.3 MB) .
 Cost information for the metal bracelet is located on the StickyJ® Medical ID website.